scaleway/serverless-api-framework-python/docs/source/examples.rst

     Simple function to get you started.

 :doc:`../examples/cron`
-    Function that gets triggered periodically.
+    A function that gets triggered periodically.

 :doc:`../examples/multiple_modules`
     An application with multiple handlers organized in different modules.